Soundproofing: Walls

-Installing soundproof drywall is recommended for its higher STC value.
-Soundproof drywall in combination with a viscoelastic compound may achieve a noise reduction of STC 60+.
-It is important to use multiple layers of mass, in different widths and density, to optimize any given soundproofing treatment.

 Floors

-Leaving a gap between the joist and subfloor plywood is the most efficient way to install soundproof flooring.
-Neoprene joist tape or u-shaped rubber spacers help decouple the subfloor from the joist.
+Decoupling between the joist and subfloor plywood using neoprene joist tape or u-shaped rubber spacers helps create soundproof flooring.
 An additional layer of plywood can be installed with a viscoelastic compound.
-Mass Loaded Vinyl, in combination with open-cell rubber or a closed-cell foam floor underlayment, will further reduce sound transmission.
+Mass loaded vinyl, in combination with open-cell rubber or a closed-cell foam floor underlayment, will further reduce sound transmission.
 After applying these techniques, hardwood flooring or carpeting can be installed.
 Additional area rugs and furniture will help reduce unwanted reflection within the room.

 Room within a room

 A room within a room (RWAR) is one method of isolating sound and preventing it from transmitting to the outside world where it may be undesirable.

-Most vibration / sound transfer from a room to the outside occurs through mechanical means.
+Most sound transfer from a room to the outside occurs through mechanical means.
 The vibration passes directly through the brick, woodwork and other solid structural elements.
 When it meets with an element such as a wall, ceiling, floor or window, which acts as a sounding board, the vibration is amplified and heard in the second space.
-A mechanical transmission is much faster, more efficient and maybe more readily amplified than an airborne transmission of the same initial strength.
+A mechanical transmission is much faster, more efficient and more readily amplified than an airborne transmission of the same initial strength.

 The use of acoustic foam and other absorbent means is less effective against this transmitted vibration.
-The user is advised to break the connection between the room that contains the noise source and the outside world.
+The transmission can be stopped by breaking the connection between the room that contains the noise source and the outside world.
 This is called acoustic decoupling.
-Ideal decoupling involves eliminating vibration transfer in both solid materials and in the air, so air flow into the room is often controlled.
-This has safety implications: inside decoupled space, proper ventilation must be assured, and gas heaters cannot be used.